Chapter 3.1.1 Strategic approaches

 Recognition of the links between climate breakdown and migration

-Put in place a package of measures to recognise and help, within the limits of devolved powers, people who become migrants because of climate change.
+Put in place a package of measures to recognise and provide support to people displaced by climate change, within the limits of devolved powers but showing global leadership.

 International